verronpro/blog/_drafts/2025-06-24-monthly-commit-delete-comments-sdtrun.md

 ---
 layout: article
-title:  ""
+title: "Monthly Commit — Precise Comment Deletion in SdtRun"
-date:   202X-XX-XX 09:00:00
+date: 2025-06-24
-categories: []
+categories: [office-stamper]
 author: Joseph
 tags: [agility, craftsmanship, solo-maintainer, enterprise, platform, ci-cd, risk-management]
-description: ""
+description: "Introducing precise support for deleting comments attached to SdtRun elements."
 ---

 Commit:
 [498f37e](https://github.com/verronpro/office-stamper/commit/498f37e)

 # Why this matters

-Structured document tags (SDTs, a.k.a. content controls) are everywhere in complex Word templates.
-They encapsulate regions of content for forms, repeating sections, or semantic tagging.
-Comments often intersect with SDTs—authors use comments as the control plane for processors (e.g., `displayIf`, `repeat`, `replaceWith`).
-When comments linger after processing, they become footguns: unexpected selectors for later passes, visual noise for end users, and even sources of incorrect behavior if a downstream tool re-interprets them.

-This commit introduces precise support for deleting comments that are attached to `SdtRun` elements.
-It seems humble, but it tightens a key invariant in the pipeline: processors should leave the document in a clean, predictable state with no dangling control metadata.
+- Comments used as control metadata (e.g., `displayIf`, `repeat`) can linger and cause issues.
+- Tightens the pipeline invariant: processors should leave documents in a clean state.

 # What changed

-- Added support for removing comments from `w:sdt`/`w:sdtContent` when the SDT is represented as a run (`SdtRun`).
+- Support for removing comments from `w:sdt`/`w:sdtContent` when represented as `SdtRun`.

-- Provided utility methods to navigate from the SDT boundary to the exact `w:commentRangeStart`/`w:commentRangeEnd` and associated `w:commentReference` runs.
+- Utility methods to navigate and remove exact `w:commentRangeStart/End` and `w:commentReference`.

-- Ensured removal is idempotent and safe across nested structures, so calling it twice does not corrupt the tree.
+- Idempotent and safe removal across nested structures.

-# Agile and craftsmanship angles
+# Agility and craftsmanship angles

-- Make correctness cheap: small, well-tested primitives like this prevent “heisenbugs” later in the pipeline.
-Fewer cleanups at the tail mean faster feedback and smaller PRs.
+- Make correctness cheap: prevents "heisenbugs" later in the pipeline.

-- Honor boundaries: SDTs delineate ownership regions.
-Removing control comments once they’ve served their purpose enforces a clear lifecycle for metadata.
+- Honor boundaries: enforces a clear lifecycle for control metadata.

-- Reduce cognitive load: when authors open the stamped document, they should see only final content.
-Hidden control scaffolding is a liability.
+- Reduce cognitive load: authors see only final content, not hidden scaffolding.

 # Practical guidance

-- Treat control metadata as ephemeral.
-If a comment is only used to drive a transformation, remove it close to where you apply the change.
+- Treat control metadata as ephemeral; remove it close to where it's consumed.

-- Prefer narrowly-scoped helpers that speak the domain (here: SdtRun + comment removal) over generic DOM surgery.
-Specificity is clarity.
+- Prefer specific, domain-aware helpers over generic DOM surgery.

-- Write idempotent utilities.
-In pipelines where multiple processors can touch the same region, repeating a cleanup should be safe.
+- Write idempotent utilities for multi-processor pipelines.

 # Risks and mitigations

-- Risk: Over-removal—deleting comments that users intended to keep.
-  Mitigation: scope deletion to processor-owned comments or those in known ranges; avoid global sweeps.
+- Over-removal: scope deletion to processor-owned ranges.

-- Risk: Breaking nested structures.
-Mitigation: rely on iterator/factory helpers (like `DocxIterator`) and unit tests for nested SDTs, fields, and hyperlinks.
+- Breaking nested structures: rely on `DocxIterator` and unit tests.

-# How to apply this thinking

-- Map your pipeline’s metadata lifecycle.
-For each step, list what control data it consumes and what it should remove.
-Codify that contract in code and docs.

-- Add lightweight regression tests for interleavings you know your users create (e.g., comments across SDTs, fields, and lists).
-Make the tricky cases boring.

-- Surface these invariants in documentation-as-code.
-A short page with examples of “before” and “after” around SDTs will save hours of support later.

-Clean boundaries make systems easier to change.
-By enforcing “no leftover control comments” at SDT boundaries, we pay down a class of incidental complexity and make future processors simpler to write, reason about, and review.